Annual Report Summary 2023/24

 - Programme of Creative workshops exploring Cancer and Data.

-- 11 co-produced videos and a Zine.
+- 11 co-produced videos and a Zine (short magazine).

 - A social media campaign raising awareness of cancer research and promoting public involvement in cancer research.